hopkiw/guest-test-infra/README.md

 # Compute Engine Guest OS - Test infrastructure

 This repository contains tools, configuration and documentation for the public test infrastructure used by the Google Compute Engine Guest OS team.
+For more detailed explanation of how these components work and are used, see the [build docs](index.md)

 ## Docker container images